What requirements must coffee comply with to be allowed on the European market?

 1. What are mandatory requirements?

 In this document you can find the most important legal and non-legal requirements you must meet when you want to market coffee in Europe.
 These include general requirements for food products, especially on food safety, as well as specific legislation for coffee.
-The European Commission’s Trade Helpdesk gives a complete overview of (legal) requirements on the European coffee market.
-The Product Code for coffee products is 0901.
+The Access2Markets webpage of the European Commission gives a complete overview of legal and other requirements on the European coffee market.
+The Product Code for coffee (green and roasted, including decaffeinated) is 0901.
+Make sure to use this code when looking up coffee-specific requirements on the Access2Markets webpage.

 When it comes to food products such as coffee, the main focus of European Union’s legislation is food safety and food hygiene.
 The General Food Law is the legislative framework for this subject.
 This law ensures the quality of food products throughout the whole supply chain.
 Products that are not considered safe will be denied access to the European Union.

 In the event of repeated non-compliance of specific products originating from particular countries, such as a health certificate or analytical test report, stricter conditions are required for import.
-Products from countries that have shown repeated non-compliance are put on a list included in the Annex of European Commission Regulation 669/2009.
+Products from countries that have shown repeated non-compliance are put on a list included in the Annex of European Commission Implementing Regulation (EU) 2019/1793.
+The list of products and countries subjected is updated regularly.
+It is important to keep up-to-date on developments despite the limited nature of the increased checks for coffee.

 - Check the European Commission’s guidance document for information on certain key questions related to import requirements and the European rules on food hygiene and official food controls.

-- Read more about health control on the European Union’s Trade Helpdesk.
+- Read more about health control and consumer protection on the European Commission’s Access2Markets webpage.

-Food contamination can occur at different stages of the production process due to environmental contamination, cultivation practices, processing methods or transportation.
+Food contamination can occur at different stages of the production process due to environmental elements, cultivation practices, processing methods or transportation.
 Since many contaminants are naturally occurring, it would be impossible to impose a total ban on them.
 European Union legislation ensures that contaminants are kept at levels that are as low as possible so that they do not threaten human health or negatively impact the quality of food.
-The levels are set on the basis of scientific advice provided by the European Food Safety Authority (EFSA).
+The levels are set based on scientific advice provided by the European Food Safety Authority (EFSA).

 The main contaminants likely to be found in coffee products are: